XuanNhi183/Scientific-research-assistant/README.md

 # Research Operating System - ResearchOS

 An intelligent, end-to-end scientific research assistant designed to parse, analyze, and extract deep insights from academic papers.
-ResearchOS acts as an interactive workspace where researchers can upload PDFs, select specific text passages, and perform highly contextual Q&A using Large Language Models (LLMs).
+ResearchOS acts as an interactive workspace where researchers can upload PDFs, and perform highly contextual Q&A using Large Language Models (LLMs).

 ## Introduction